Maintenance Planner: Job Description, Training, Salary

-At its core, maintenance management is about the hundreds of small tasks that need to be performed to keep assets in good operating condition.
+Maintenance management is all about the hundreds (or thousands) of small tasks that need to be performed to keep assets in good operating condition.
 For organizations with a substantial asset portfolio, managing equipment maintenance is a job for an organized maintenance department.
 At the center of it all is a maintenance planner.
 They have to coordinate all maintenance personnel while keeping an eye on available resources needed to get the job done in due time.

 Whether you are a potential employer looking for information about maintenance planners or you are considering the possibility of becoming one, this article features useful information about duties, salaries, benefits, and required skills.